Back to Podcast Guides

 • If practice brings more rigidity, dissociation, panic, or compulsion, reduce intensity and widen support.

-Separate attention from awareness without making it mystical
+Separate attention from awareness

 • Attention is the spotlight: the email, the threat, the ache, the argument, the mantra, the goal.